Is Japan expensive?

-It’s no wonder why– of all the countries that I’ve visited, Japan caught me off guard the most.
-I’ve fallen in love with what once seemed like a fishy (I’m not a fish eater), tacky, and unrelatably foreign place.
+It’s certainly trendy (which usually comes with a price tag), but it’s no wonder why– of all the countries that I’ve visited, my first visit to Japan in caught me off guard the most.
+I fell in love with what once seemed like a fishy (I’m not a fish eater), tacky, and unrelatably foreign place and have since been back 4 times, even living in Sapporo for a few months!

-Not only can I confidently say that Japan has the BEST food of any country I’ve visited, but the incredibly polite people, clean and safe cities, colorful culture, natural spas, mountains, hot springs, and warm, lively izakaya (bar) culture have captured my heart.
+Not only can I confidently say that Japan has the BEST food of any country I’ve visited, but the incredibly polite people, clean and safe cities, colorful culture, mountains, natural hot springs, cutesy vibes, and warm, lively izakaya (bar) culture have totally captured my heart.
 It’s hard to articulate the heartfelt feeling of home I’ve found in Japan.

 But when I booked the trip, one constant refrain from people was, “Isn’t Japan expensive?”

-Spoiler alert: Japan is definitely not as expensive as the United States.
-Check it out!
+Spoiler alert: Japan is definitely not as expensive as the United States and on par with what I spent in the Philippines- not what I’d have expected at all!
+Check it out.

 What should my budget be for a trip to Japan?
 Here’s what I spent in 1 day!

 I chose to track my spending on one of my days in Osaka, the “kitchen of Japan” and a median on the scale of expensive vs. inexpensive cities in Japan.
-Osaka is known for its vibrant street food culture, castles, and lively atmosphere— it was one of my favorite places!
+Osaka is known for its vibrant street food culture, castles, and lively atmosphere, so I think it was a great average spendy place to track my expenses.

 Breakdown of spending